min2ha/ukwa-site/content/target/46534/index.en.md

   "subject": "Brexit"
 }

-# Ipsos MORI: Public divided on prioritising access to the Single Market or controlling immigration

 With up to five months to go before the start of formal negotiations on Brexit, Ipsos MORI’s new Political Monitor shows a public divided in their priorities for Britain’s future relationship with Europe after it leaves.
 Forty-five percent think Britain should prioritise access to the European Single Market while 39% say it should prioritise controlling immigration.